 - how unequal error variances show up on a residuals vs. fits plot

-- how an outlier show up on a residuals vs. fits plot.
+- how an outlier shows up on a residuals vs. fits plot.

 Example Is tire tread wear linearly related to mileage?
 A laboratory (Smith Scientific Services, Akron, OH) conducted an experiment in order to answer this research question.
 As a result of the experiment, the researchers obtained a data set (Treadwear data) containing the mileage (x, in 1000 miles) driven and the depth of the remaining groove (y, in mils).
 The fitted line plot of the resulting data:

 suggests that there is a relationship between groove depth and mileage.
 The relationship is just not linear.
 As is generally the case, the corresponding residuals vs. fits plot accentuates this claim:

 Incidentally, did you notice that the \(r^2\) value is very high (95.26%)?
 This is an excellent example of the caution that "a large \(r^2\) value should not be interpreted as meaning that the estimated regression line fits the data well."
 The large \(r^2\) value tells you that if you wanted to predict groove depth, you'd be better off taking into account mileage than not.
 The residuals vs. fits plot tells you, though, that your prediction would be better if you formulated a non-linear model rather than a linear one.

 Non-constant error variance shows up on a residuals vs. fits (or predictor) plot in any of the following ways:

 - The plot has a "fanning" effect.
 That is, the residuals are close to 0 for small x values and are more spread out for large x values.

 - The plot has a "funneling" effect.
 That is, the residuals are spread out for small x values and close to 0 for large x values.